-The project site is currently partly developed with the existing MP-I plant and, as such, contains impervious surfaces that convey runoff away from the site.
-However, the Proposed Project has the potential to increase the amount of impervious surface area on the site due to construction of the M-I plant site and conversion of the existing MP-I plant site to a storage area.
-This would increase the percentage of runoff that would be directed to on-site drainage infrastructure and then away from the site.
-Because the site does not drain to a storm drain system, runoff from the site would continue to infiltrate into the soil once it is directed into on-site stormwater treatment BMPs.
+The Project site is currently partly developed with the existing MP-I plant and, as such, contains impervious surfaces that convey runoff away from the site.
+However, the Project has the potential to increase the amount of impervious surface area on the site due to construction of the M-1 plant site and conversion of the existing MP-I plant site to a storage area.
+This would increase the percentage of runoff that would be directed to the on-site stormwater retention basins.
+As noted on Figure 15 and Figure 16, because the site does not drain to a storm drain system, runoff from the site would continue to infiltrate into the soil once it is directed into on-site stormwater treatment and retention BMPs.
 Following removal of the existing MP-I plant, a large area of permeable gravel capable of infiltrating runoff would also be created on the site.
-Thus, construction of the Proposed Project would not interfere with or reduce the overall amount of groundwater recharge at the site and would thus represent a less than significant impact.
+Thus, construction of the Project would not interfere with or reduce the overall amount of groundwater recharge at the site and would thus represent a less than significant impact.